Nexmo/nexmo-developer/_tutorials/en/voice-api/ivr-node/buy-a-phone-number.md

 The `number:buy` command allows you to specify which country the number should be in, using [ISO 3166-1 alpha-2 format](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
 By specifying `--confirm` as well, we don't need to confirm the choice of number, the first available one will be purchased.

-Now we can set up the phone number to point to the application you created earlier.
+Now you can set up the phone number to point to the application you created earlier.